-In the case of a "link annotation aspect", the advice is an OCL invariant constraint.
-We refer in the constraint to the current session by using thisSession, assuming that thisSession is an instance of class Session which has at least an association to a class User representing the current user of this session (cf. Fig. 5).
+In the advice of a "link annotation aspect" we refer to the current session by using thisSession, assuming that thisSession is an instance of class Session which has at least an association to a class User representing the current user of this session (cf. Fig. 5).
 In addition, we assume that the variable link refers to an instance of a link in the navigation diagram defined in the pointcut.
 This makes it possible for the constraint to navigate to the current user and the links in the navigation diagram.

-The semantics of a "link annotation advice" is that at runtime, for all links that are instances of links in the navigation diagram defined in the pointcut of that aspect, the instance diagram has to satisfy the constraint of the advice.
+The semantics of a "link annotation aspect" is that at runtime, for all links that are instances of links in the navigation diagram defined in the pointcut of that aspect, the instance diagram has to satisfy the constraint of the advice.
 Note that we are modelling the behaviour of aspects but not how this behaviour is implemented.
 Thus the implementation of the aspect has to ensure that the constraint is satisfied.